 - Pile height of 30mm that helps your lawn look thick, natural and bouncy

 - Looks just like the real thing

 - 68 custom sizes available – great for finding the right fit!

 - Water resistant and includes drainage holes to prevent swamping during heavy rainfall

 - Really easy to cut and shape for custom garden sizes

-- Materials are UV resistant – 5 year guarantee against fading
+- Materials are UV resistant – product includes a guarantee against fading

 - Child friendly – no more muddy kids!